LeMinux/ConvenienceDownloader/README.md

 - default behavior (Asking behavior)

     Asking behavior is used if you do not give a file and is the default behavior.
-    This will prompt your asking you to type the index on where to send files.
+    This behavior will continuously ask you for URLs and where to send the content per URL until you tell it to stop.
+    An index list is provided to help make selection a bit easier, and you will see this in file mode as well.
-    The list is ordered in alphabetical order with the roots you have specified with their associated paths in alphabetical order.
+    The index list is alphabetically ordered by roots first then they have their children paths are in alphabetical order as well.
-    If you want to select to add to the root path itself the first option for a root is always the slash.
+    If you want to select the root path itself it's the first option for that root denoted by a forward slash '/'.
     Example:
     ```
      Root_A